 With a team comprising University of Birmingham’s researchers in the fields of migration and integration, migrants’ rights advocates, community organisers and legal experts, and using a mixed methods approach, this project provides an empirically-rich and in-depth account of how EU families, often including both UK and EU passport holders and members with dual citizenship, experience and plan to respond to Brexit, a baseline from which to further analyse the process family migration decision making following the formal exit from the EU.

 Professor Nando Sigona (@nandosigona), Principal Investigator and Research Leader for The UK in a Changing Europe initiative.
-Nando is Chair of International Migration and Forced Displacement and Deputy Director of the Institute of Research into Superdiversity at the University of Birmingham.
+Nando is Chair of International Migration and Forced Displacement and Director of the Institute for Research into Superdiversity at the University of Birmingham.
 His work has appeared in a range of international academic journals, including Sociology, Social Anthropology, Journal of Ethnic and Migration Studies, Identities, Citizenship Studies and Ethnic and Racial Studies.
 He is author or editor of books and journal’s special issues including Undocumented Migration (with Gonzales, Franco and Papoutsi, 2019), The Oxford Handbook on Refugee and Forced Migration Studies (with Fiddian Qasmiyeh, Loescher and Long, 2014), Sans Papiers.
 The social and economic lives of undocumented migrants (with Bloch and Zetter, 2014) and the Within and Beyond Citizenship: Borders, rights and belonging (with Roberto G. Gonzales, 2017).
 Nando is a founding editor of the journal Migration Studies.
 He has written for Newsweek, The Independent, Libération, OpenDemocracy and The Conversation.
 He has held visiting research positions at University of Oxford, and the European University Institute.